Shogunkayo/PES_Notes/Computer Networks/103-Delay, Loss and Throughput.md

 	- The second column is the name of the router
 	- The third column is the address of the router
 	- The last three columns are the round-trip delays for each experiment
+- Time to live (TTL) refers to the amount of time or “hops” that a packet is set to exist inside a network before being discarded by a router
+- Round Trip Time (RTT) is the time it takes for a data packet to be sent to a destination plus the time it takes for an acknowledgment of that packet to be received back at the origin

 ### Other delays
 - VoIP - Voice over IP - the sending side must first fill a packet with encoded digitized speech before passing the packet to the Internet.
 Time to fill is called packetization delay